 Big Part 107 test changes hit in 2021.
 But don’t worry — it’s mostly good news, including the removal of what most people felt was a cumbersome roadblock to taking the recurrent exam: you won’t need to take an in-person Part 107 recurrent test anymore.
 As of April 2021, taking the recurrent test can instead be replaced as an online training course, which you can take at www.FAASafety.gov.

 The Federal Aviation Administration dropped some big news in the final week of December around drone regulation.
 The biggest changes that made headlines everywhere else applied to Remote ID.
 But there was a more overlooked change relevant for all commercial drone pilots: FAA also announced changes to rules around flying at night, flying over people, and changes to the Part 107 test.

 Part 107 test changes in 2021

-New questions: The content of the test will change slightly.
+New questions: The content of the test has changed slightly.
 If you’re taking the initial Remote Pilot knowledge test (meaning it’ll be your first time taking the Part 107 test to earn a Remote Pilot certificate), expect to now see a question (or a few) involving flying drones at night.
 Specifically, the test will address aspect of nighttime flying, including:

 - collision avoidance with other aircraft

 - limited depth perception and difficulty of perceiving reference points during night operations